 Now a familiar face in European football, the bright lights of the Premier League soon came calling.

-Backed by Roman Abramovich’s billions, Chelsea wanted a star manager as they looked to establish themselves amongst England and Europe’s biggest sides following the Russian’s investment.
+Backed by Roman Abramovich’s billions, Chelsea wanted a star manager as they looked to establish themselves amongst England and Europe’s elite following the Russian’s investment.

 Announcing himself as the ‘Special One’ in his first press conference in 2004, Mourinho was rarely out of the headlines during a memorable spell in west London.

-His lavish spending cerated a formidable squad at Stamford Bridge, Chelsea securing League Cup success and a first league title in 50 years with a then record points total during his first season in English football.
+His lavish spending created a formidable squad at Stamford Bridge, Chelsea securing League Cup success alongside a first league title in 50 years during his first season in English football, the Premier League won with a then record points total and just 15 goals conceded.

 Back-to-back titles were secured the following year, though the club failed to progress past the semi-finals of the Champions League in any of Mourinho’s three seasons in charge.